-The five shades of the rainbow provide a specific type of phytonutrient within each color group.
+The six shades of the rainbow provide a specific type of phytonutrient within each color group.
 Red, orange, yellow, green, blue, purple, and white represent the different antioxidants within vegetables and fruit.
 Typically, vegetables are deeply pigmented in vibrant colors and contain many beneficial phytonutrients.

 Blue and purple produce have been studied extensively for their anti-cancer and anti-aging properties and are considered rich in phytonutrients, including anthocyanins and resveratrol.
 Anthocyanins act as a powerful antioxidant that protect cells from damaging.
 Many red and pink vegetables are also rich in anthocyanins, but the darker the blue/purple hue, the higher the phytochemical concentration.

 Purple pigmented antioxidants provide the following health benefits:

 Anthocyanins aid in disease prevention through antioxidant, antimicrobial, and free radical scavenging benefits.

 Combining highly pigmented fruits and vegetables in the blue/purple hue provides a nutritious and antioxidant rich vegetable mash.